-Earlier we learned how to exit and restart explorer shell safely in earlier versions of Windows.
-It’s much simpler in Windows 8 and Windows 10, where the hidden “Exit Explorer” option is moved to the Taskbar context menu instead of the Start menu.
-Also, Task Manager has a new Restart Explorer in Windows 8 and Windows 10 that lets you gracefully restart the explorer shell easily.
+Earlier, we learned how to exit and restart the explorer shell safely in earlier versions of Windows.
+Task Manager has the Restart Explorer option in Windows 8, Windows 10, and Windows 11 that lets you gracefully restart the explorer shell.

 Follow one of these methods to restart the shell cleanly:

-Method 1: Exit Explorer and Start a fresh instance of Explorer
+Method 1: Exit Explorer and Start a new Explorer.exe

-This method involves exiting the Explorer shell using the hidden Exit Explorer command in the right-click menu.
+This method involves exiting the Explorer shell using the hidden Exit Explorer command in the right-click menu on Windows 10.
 In Step 2, initiate a new explorer.exe process using Task Manager.

 Step 1: Exit Explorer via Taskbar Right-click Menu